kaltura/platform-install-packages/doc/rpm-cluster-deployment-instructions.md

 # /opt/kaltura/bin/kaltura-front-config.sh
 # /opt/kaltura/bin/kaltura-db-config.sh
 ```
+**NOTE: /opt/kaltura/bin/kaltura-db-config.sh only needs to run on the first node.**

 ### The Batch
 Batch in Kaltura represents the machines running all async operations.
 To learn more, read: [Introduction to Kaltura Batch Processes](http://knowledge.kaltura.com/node/230).